Naskigo/utor-scs-project-1/README.md

 [elk]
 10.1.0.4 ansible_python_interpreter=/usr/bin/python3
 ```
-Before running your elk playbook you will need to update install_elk.yml file to tell Ansible which machine to configure.
+- Before running your elk playbook you will need to update install_elk.yml file with the appropriate hosts group [elk] to tell Ansible which machine to configure.

 ```
 ---